General Mills Foods

 Mid-Century Kitchen Pantry Classic

-A charming example of mid-century pantry packaging, this original metal lithographed Durkee’s Apple Pie Spice tin captures the bold graphic style of the 1950s–1960s spice trade.
+A charming example of mid-century pantry packaging, this original metal lithographed Durkee’s Apple Pie Spice tin reflects the bold, graphic-forward design style of the 1950s–1960s American spice trade.

-The tin measures approximately 2 ¾″ high by 2 ¼″ wide and 1 ¼″ deep and originally held 1 ⅞ net ounces, as printed in the upper corner.
-It is empty.
-The lid shows surface rust consistent with age, while the body remains in good vintage condition with no dents and only light wear and minor surface scratching.
-The graphics remain crisp and highly displayable.
+The tin measures approximately 2 ¾″ high by 2 ¼″ wide and 1 ¼″ deep and originally held 1 ⅞ net ounces, as printed on the upper front.
+The tin is empty and the body remains in good vintage condition with no dents.
+The lid shows surface rust consistent with age.
+Overall, light wear and minor surface scratching.

 We ask that when making your purchasing decision that you consider the photos as part of the item's description.